tmgg/kettle-sdk-java/README.md

 ## done

 - status: Get the status of the server
-- runTrans: Run a transformation directly from a repository
+- executeTrans: Execute (prepare and start) a specific transformation and pass output to the servlet

+- registerJob: Add a job to the server
+- startJob: Start a job
-- runJob: Run a job directly from a repository
+- executeJob: Execute (prepare and start) a specific job

 ## todo